-China Customs data also show the nation’s meat imports from Australia dropped 8.5% in the first four months of this while Xinhua said China had stopped importing live lobsters since October as a precaution against “food safety risks.”
+China Customs data also show the nation’s meat imports from Australia dropped 8.5% in the first four months of 2021 while Xinhua said China had stopped importing live lobsters since October as a precaution against “food safety risks.”

-American barley has become the new favorite of Chinese brewers and fodder producers after Beijing opened the door for more US agricultural products in May 2020.
+American barley has become the new favorite of Chinese brewers and fodder producers after Beijing opened the door for more US agricultural products since May 2020.
 In March, the US Department of Agriculture also hailed a new monthly high in beef exports to China, hitting 14,552 tons.